Bernardo-MG/querydsl-example-sql/readme.md

 - mysql
 - postgres

-Just run with the profile for the database to test against:
+Just run the tests with the profile desired:

 ```
 mvn clean verify -Pmysql